Where We Went : Glendale Falls, Middlefield MA

 The farm and falls were purchased by farmer and conservationist Richard Waite.
-Nicknamed "Waite's Falls" during his time there, he allowed public swimming at the falls, until lewd lawbreakers ruined a good thing.
-Waite sold the falls and surrounding 60 acres shortly thereafter to the Trustees of Reservations in 1965.
+Nicknamed “Waite’s Falls” during his time there, ,he ,allowed public swimming at the falls, until lewd lawbreakers ruined a good thing.
+Waite sold the falls and surrounding 60 acres shortly thereafter to the

 A short trail leads to the bottom of the falls.
 The various stairs cut into the side of the trail provide additional tactile interest (i.e. lots of climbing) but please be cautious!
 There are steep areas that can make for tricky stepping.

-It's always nice to have a "final destination" when you're out with kids.
+It’s always nice to have a “final destination” when you’re out with kids.
 Having an endgame gives them a mental checkpoint and can be a source of encouragement when spirits start to flag.
 The bottom of the waterfall is a quick trip from the top but the payoff is spectacular.
 We spent some time taking it all in before trekking back up the way we came.
-We finished our afternoon with a few lively games of "pooh sticks" and pledging to return and explore the logging path on the other side of Clark Wright Road.
+We finished our afternoon with a few lively games of “Pooh Sticks.”

 What We Could Do Without :